 Cover Limits

-Higher professional indemnity limits cost more. $500K may be adequate for a small residential portfolio, but commercial property owners often require $2M - $5M.
-Choosing the right limit balances cost against contract requirements and risk exposure.
+Higher PI limits carry higher premiums.
+While $500K may suffice for a small residential book, commercial property owners regularly demand $2M to $5M.
+Selecting the right limit balances cost against contract requirements.

 📍